loader-logo

 It’s important to know that photosynthesis only happens in the presence of light, and that’s where the Sun comes in.
 Just as you might need an oven or a stove to provide heat to cook your ingredients into a meal, plants need sunlight to ‘cook’ their carbon dioxide and water into glucose.

 Think of sunlight as the battery that powers the whole operation.
-Plants have a unique way of ‘charging up.’
+Plants have a unique way of charging up.
 They contain a pigment called chlorophyll (that’s what gives plants their green color) in their leaves.
 This chlorophyll absorbs the sunlight and uses it as energy to kickstart the process of photosynthesis.

 So next time you see a lush, green plant, remember, it’s not just a plant.
 It’s a mini sugar factory that uses the Sun’s energy to cook up its meals and gives us a fresh supply of oxygen in the process.
 And all of this happens thanks to the marvel we call photosynthesis!